 Apart from K4 and A2 as discussed below, the empirical results in this study revealed that respondents have good level of food safety knowledge, positive attitude and self-reported practices in safe food handling.
-This agrees with [9] who reported Malaysian consumers exhibit high food safety knowledge and demonstrate positive food safety attitude and practices.
+This agrees with Odeyemi et al. [9] who reported Malaysian consumers exhibit high food safety knowledge and demonstrate positive food safety attitude and practices.
 Most respondents in this study reported washing raw chicken before cooking.
-This is similar to [39] where almost all respondents in Iraq and Egypt shared the practice of washing chicken in water before cooking.
+This is similar to Habib et al. [39] where almost all respondents in Iraq and Egypt shared the practice of washing chicken in water before cooking.
 Some of the reported reasons for washing chicken before cooking were due to 'food preparation practices taught at home' and 'to remove slime or to mask unwanted smell from raw chicken' [39].
 Food safety and public health organisations recommend not washing raw meat and poultry before preparation to reduce risk of foodborne illness due to cross contamination [40-42].
 Washing raw poultry and meat could result in contamination of hands, sinks and counter-top surfaces [43].

 The respondents in this study generally disagree with the etiquette of sneezing or coughing into the crook of the elbow if one does not have a tissue close by [44, 45].
-In [46] and [47], the authors observed that most people coughed directly into their hands and did not immediately clean them.
-Sneezing and coughing can emit droplets of fluid and potentially infectious microorganisms and travel up to 7-8 meters [48, 49].
+In Berry and Fournier [46] and Wolff [47], the authors observed that most people coughed directly into their hands and did not immediately clean them.
+Sneezing and coughing can emit droplets of fluid and potentially infectious microorganisms and travel up to 7 - 8 meters [48, 49].

-Fig 1 and Table 6 indicates that food safety knowledge does not translate into safe food handling practices.
-[18, 20, 50] also reported food safety and food allergen knowledge has a negative relationship with food safety practices.
+Figure 1 and Table 6 indicates that food safety knowledge does not translate into safe food handling practices.
+Baser et al. [18], Soon [20] and Ko [50] also reported food safety and food allergen knowledge has a negative relationship with food safety practices.
 This could potentially be characterised by the optimistic bias (OB) phenomenon where consumers felt protected against food safety risks or 'it won't happen to me' [51] or 'he is worse than I am' [52] perceptions.
 Meanwhile, food safety attitude was identified as an important factor in influencing food safety practices.
 A positive attitude indicates the level of motivation and care required to handle food safely.
-[12 and 14] similarly reported positive and significant relationship between food safety attitudes and practices among consumers in East Malaysia.
+Lim et al. [12] and Ruby et al. [14] similarly reported positive and significant relationship between food safety attitudes and practices among consumers in East Malaysia.
 Attitude represents beliefs and can serve as a crucial mediator between knowledge and practices [20].
 An insignificant relationship between food safety knowledge and attitude reflect that both variables independently influenced practices.
-[6] found weak correlations between knowledge and hand hygiene attitudes among food handlers in Malaysia while [20] reported similar results among consumers.
+Tan et al. [6] found weak correlations between knowledge and hand hygiene attitudes among food handlers in Malaysia while Soon [20] reported similar results among consumers.
 The current SEM model of food safety knowledge, attitude and practices (KAP) could be combined with the Theory of Planned Behaviour to understand how attitude, subjective norms and perceived behavioural control affect safe food handling practices.
 Specific KAP models on thermometer usage and handling of raw poultry and meat are worth studying in future studies.